sm2302-aug23/grp-r-sexy_primes/README.md

 **Outcome:**

--A function `backtracking_stats` was made which uses a sequence and its starting value to determine whether the sequence backtracks, the number of times the sequence goes above their starting integer (`above_count`)[*], and the maximum value reached after the first backtrack for the sequence (`max_after_backtrack`).
+-A function `backtracking_stats` was made which uses a sequence and its starting value to determine whether the sequence backtracks, the number of times the sequence goes above their starting integer (`above_count`), and the maximum value reached after the first backtrack for the sequence (`max_after_backtrack`).
 The function then prints the information in the order above.
 -A new data frame, `backtracks_df`, (based on the initial `collatz_df` data frame) is made. `backtracks_df` contains only backtracking sequences, and now includes the additional information from the `backtracking_stats` function.
--`mode_backtrack` provides information about the statistical mode of the number of times the sequence goes above their starting integer[*].
+-`mode_backtrack` provides information about the statistical mode of the number of times the sequence goes above their starting integer[^1].
 -`even_odd_backtrack` gives the frequency counts of even and odd backtracking integers, in that order.
-[*]This part of the task utilizes code by [Ken Williams](https://stackoverflow.com/questions/2547402/how-to-find-the-statistical-mode)
+[^1]This part of the task utilizes code by [Ken Williams](https://stackoverflow.com/questions/2547402/how-to-find-the-statistical-mode)

 #### Contribution declaration